diffblue/gitlab/doc/user/project/repository/ssh_signed_commits/index.md

 1. Push to GitLab.
 1. Check that your commits [are verified](#verify-commits).
    Signature verification uses the `allowed_signers` file to associate emails and SSH keys.
-   For help configuring this file, read [Verifying commits locally](#verifying-commits-locally).
+   For help configuring this file, read [Verify commits locally](#verify-commits-locally).

 ## Verify commits